Blitz-Mobile-Apps/react-native-animated-splash/iosDescription.md

   * fromYDelta: initial point at y-axis to start animation.
   * toYDelta: final point at y-axis to end animation.

-* performSingleAnimation(imageview, typeofanimation, animationDuration, fromXDelta, toXDelta, fromYDelta, toYDelta, isLoop)
-  for SLIDE or SCALE animation continue looping
+* `[splash performSingleAnimation:imagename2 typeofanimation:SLIDE duration:800 fromX:0 toX:0 fromY:0 toY:-screenHeight * 0.18 loop:true];`

-  * isLoop: run animation in loop or continuously.
+  * loop: run animation in loop or continuously.

 ##### Defining FADE or ROTATE animation

-* performSingleAnimation(imageview, typeofanimation,  animationDuration, fromValue, toValue)
-  for FADE or ROTATE animation
+* `[splash performSingleAnimation:imagename1 animationType:FADE duration:500 fromValue:0 toValue:1];`

   * imageview: determine the image view you already added to perform animation on.
   * typeofanimation: determines the type of animation you want to perform.